 Visit SEA LIFE Aquarium Busan

-Come here to learn about hundreds of sea life creatures, walk below the tunnel that will make you feel underwater, and plan your visit so that you can participate in the shark feeding.
+Come here to learn about hundreds of sea life creatures, walk below the tunnel that will make you feel underwater, and plan your visit so that you can participate in shark feeding.

-A visit here is perfect for children and adults alike, and you can easily spend half of the day inside.
+Visiting here is perfect for children and adults alike, and you can easily spend half of the day inside.

 Opening hours: Monday to Thursday between 10 and 20, Friday to Sunday between 9 and 22.